Code-Institute-Submissions/The-Monkees-13/README.md

 ## Deployment

+I decided to use github pages to deploy this project as suggested and taught via the course.
+The only issue I had when deploying was my node_modules not displaying as described earlier in the technolgies section.

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

 In particular, you should provide all details of the differences between the deployed version and the development version, if any, including: